abhishek1235/archetypes/backbase-all-in-one-launchpad-archetype/README.md

     <pre>
     $ mvn clean -P clean-database
     </pre>
-Note that both Jetty and Tomcat for Portal and Theme use the 7777 port by default.
-In case you need to choose a different port since you maybe already have another process running on ports 7777, make necessary changes in Jetty and Tomcat plugins within POM files before you run Portal and Launchpad Theme.
+Note that both Jetty and Tomcat for Portal Foundation and Launchpad Theme use the 7777 port by default.
+In case you need to choose a different port since you maybe already have another process running on ports 7777, make necessary changes in Jetty and Tomcat plugins within POM files before you run Portal Foundation and Launchpad Theme.
 In order to use Launchpad you do need to run both Portal and Launchpad Theme at the same time.
 5. Test Portal Foundation by opening the Portal Foundation URL in a browser: [http://localhost:7777/portalserver/](http://localhost:7777/portalserver/) (pay attention to the port number).
 6. Test Launchpad Theme by opening the main theme CSS in a browser: [http://localhost:7777/portalserver/static/themes/default/base.less](http://localhost:7777/portalserver/static/themes/default/base.less) (pay attention to the port number).
 7. Test embedded Mashup Services by opening the Mashup Services RSS pipe URL in a browser: [http://localhost:7777/portalserver/proxy?pipe=rss&url=http://blog.bloomberg.com/feed/](http://localhost:7777/portalserver/proxy?pipe=rss&url=http://blog.bloomberg.com/feed/) (pay attention to the port number).
 Existing RSS pipe fetches RSS feed from url parameter and then applies XSLT transformation to create a snippet of HTML that can be used from some widget for example.